SantiagoEnriqueGA/custom_linear_learning/README.md

 ```

 ### RANSAC Visualized
-The plot below shows how RANSAC results in a fitted model that best represents the inliers of the data.
+The plot below shows how RANSAC results in a fitted model that better represents the inliers of the data.

 ![alt text](https://raw.githubusercontent.com/SantiagoEnriqueGA/custom_linear_learning/refs/heads/main/plots/ransac_vis.png)